junyangq/multiSnpnet/README.md

-# Fast Multi-Phenotype SRRR on SNP Data
+# Fast Multi-Phenotype SRRR on Genetic Data

-Fit a sparse reduced rank regression model on large-scale SNP data and multivariate responses with batch variable screening and alternating minimization.
+Fit a sparse reduced rank regression model on large-scale genetic data and multivariate responses with batch variable screening and alternating minimization.
 It computes a full solution path on a grid of penalty values.
 Can deal with larger-than-memory SNP data, missing values, and confounding covariates.

 License: GPL-2